zie1ony/CasperLabs/execution-engine/contracts/examples/vesting-smart-contract/README.md

 # Vesting Smart Contract

-This is an implementation of a vesting smart contract for Casperlabs including a vesting smart contract separated into the smart contract layer that uses the contract logic and a smart contract test.
+This is an implementation incudes a vesting smart contract for CasperLabs separated into the smart contract layer that uses the contract logic and a smart contract test.

 ## Available methods